The Top 12 Items I Recommend For Any Disaster

 Lynn:

-Sanitation supplies such as dish soap, hand soap, clothes soap, housecleaning supplies are VERY important to store.
+Sanitation supplies such as dish soap, hand soap, clothes soap, and housecleaning supplies are VERY important to store.

 My favorite things: